 How to apply

-Five steps to applying
+Four steps to applying

-Step One: General application to Memorial University
+Step 1: General Application to Memorial University.

 Are you currently a registered student at Memorial University?